 Once you have at least 3 keywords for each question (i.e. 12+ in total) it’s on to step 2…

 Gym Name Ideas: Step 2 – Get Creative

-This second step can propel your idea from a good gym name to an AWESOME gym name.
+This second step can propel your idea from a good business name to an AWESOME one.
 Most people don’t think to do it, but it’s where we widen the net and get creative.
 This second round of brainstorming is where we refine and craft the words we’ve chosen, so we know we’re dealing with the very best name options.

 You should have 12+ keywords from step 1.
 Now brainstorm 4 alternative words that convey the same meaning for EACH of the 12 keywords.
 At this point, it’s a good idea to make use of helpful tools, instead of just brainpower alone…

 - Using the ‘Synonyms’ function in Microsoft Word – hover over the word, right-click the mouse and then hover over ‘Synonyms’ to view a list of alternatives.